vidmap/opensfm-tutorial/README.md

 `sudo ln /dev/null /dev/raw1394`

 Also make sure that in your folder containing images to test in the `data` folder, your images are container within a folder named `images`, and you include a `config.yaml` file.

+### Tidbits
+Remember that a docker container is not the same thing as a docker image.
+A docker container can be thought of as an instance of a docker image, and when you enter a docker container, make sure not to confuse the container ID with the image ID.
+Both look like random strings, but are different.
+You cannot copy files to a docker image, but you can to a docker container.
+Any major changes made to a docker container should be committed to a docker image.